 memoQ editor

-memoQ editor is part of memoQ TMS, meaning it’s available only to organizations with a memoQ TMS subscription.
+memoQ editor is part of memoQ TMS, which means it’s available only to organizations with a memoQ TMS subscription.

 This is our fresh take on the classic webtrans - the tool where you can write, edit, or review your translation in a browser.